vfzapata/TechDocs/docs/software-architecture/Frontend-Architecture.md

-## Frontend Architecture Guide
+## Frontend Architecture
-Frontend architecture is not a one-size-fits-all discipline.
+Frontend architecture refers to the structural design and organization of a web application's user interface layer.
+It defines how components, styles, logic, and data are managed and interact with each other.
+While there’s no single right way to build a frontend, strong architecture is grounded in core principles like modularity, separation of concerns, and consistency.
 In an ever-evolving landscape of technologies and frameworks, the "best" approach often depends on the project's context, the business domain, and the development team's expertise.
 The goal of this guide is to outline foundational principles and practices that help define a scalable, maintainable, and efficient frontend architecture.

 ## Core Principles
 Regardless of the stack or methodology, the following principles should be at the core of any frontend architecture: